modelfoxdotdev/modelfox/crates/www/content/blog/what_machine_learning_can_learn_from_ruby_on_rails/post.md

 > \- DHH, The Rails Doctrine

-Fast forward a couple of years, I ended up becoming a machine learning engineer at Slack.
-Unfortunately, getting machine learning into production felt a lot more like "the framework as a thick textbook" and my application as "a blank piece of paper" that DHH talks about in the Rails Doctrine.
+A couple of years later, as a machine learning engineer at Slack, getting machine learning into production felt a lot more like "the framework as a thick textbook" and my application as "a blank piece of paper" that DHH talks about in the Rails Doctrine.

 To make things even worse, try googling “how to learn machine learning”.
 The steps involved start looking like the curriculum required to obtain a PhD in Statistics, Math, and Computer Science.